-How to use a mouse or trackpad with your iPhone or iPad
+Use your favorite mouse or trackpad with your iPad

 - Tap AssistiveTouch.

-- Tap Pointing Devices.
+- Tap Devices.

-- Tap the labels reading Button 1, Button 2, etc. to customize what each button does.
+- Tap the labels reading Button 1, Button 2, etc., to customize what each button does.

-- Tap the action you each button on your pointer to control when it's pressed.
+Tap the action you each button on your pointer to control when it's pressed.
 The options range from simple actions such as single-tapping to opening the dock.
-You can also assign, if you have any, a particular Siri Shortcut to one of your mouse buttons.
+If you have any, you can assign a particular Siri Shortcut to one of your mouse buttons.

 - Tap the name of your pointer device in the upper-left corner of the menu pane.